tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 {% endhighlight %}

 Notice the inclusion of the else clause is optional, and you could remove it entirely and only have to change where the `bne` instruction branches to— which is probably the `after` label.

-Here's a handy chart to use.

-On the first column, you will see the expression in C and it's MIPS counterpart.

 | C | MIPS |
 |-|-|